Blogs

 wave

-Emma Saunders is a highly respected sports broadcaster, known for her work with Sky Sports, BBC Sport, and ITV.
-Her career highlights include presenting women's football, serving as a stadium presenter for major events like the World Cup and Six Nations Rugby, and even covering the first-ever MLB game in the UK.
-She's considered a trailblazer for women in sports broadcasting.
+Emma’s a really respected figure in sports broadcasting.
+You’ve probably seen her work on Sky Sports, BBC Sport, and ITV.
+She’s presented women's football, worked as a stadium presenter for huge events like the World Cup and the Six Nations Rugby, and even covered the first-ever MLB game in the UK.
+She's a real trailblazer for women in the industry.

 FAQ